 \label{sec:gas}

 Genetic algorithms (GAs) were developed by \citet{Holland1992b} and \citet{Goldberg1989}.
-They are part of Evolutionary Algorithms \citep{Back1993b, Schwefel1993}, which get inspiration from some mechanisms of biological evolution, such as reproduction, genetic mutations, chromosomal crossovers, and natural selection.
-GAs seek the global optimum on a complex surface, theoretically without restriction, which is of interest for AMs, that are characterized by a complex high-dimensional error function having multiple local optima.
-Practically, GAs allow rapidly approaching satisfactory solutions, but they do not provide the optimum solution for sure \citep{Zitzler2004a}.
+They are part of the Evolutionary Algorithms \citep{Back1993b, Schwefel1993}, which were inspired by some mechanisms in biological evolution, such as reproduction, genetic mutations, chromosomal crossovers, and natural selection.
+GAs seek the global optimum on a complex surface, theoretically without restriction, which is of interest for AMs, which are characterized by a complex high-dimensional error function having multiple local optima.
+Practically, GAs allow rapidly approaching satisfactory solutions, but they are not guaranteed to provide the optimum solution \citep{Zitzler2004a}.
 It is indeed mainly a matter of time.
 When the optimizer gets closer to the global optimum, any new improvement takes more time to appear (see for example the slow-down of the improvements over generations in Figure \ref{fig:evolution}), and the final adjustment of the parameters can be very time consuming \citep{Back1993a}.
-For problems that require a significant amount of time in order to evaluate the objective function, as in the case of AMs (because it needs to make a prediction for every day of the CP), the number of generations has to be limited in order to get reasonable processing time.
+For problems that require a significant amount of time to evaluate the objective function, as in the case of AMs (because it needs to make a prediction for every day of the CP), the number of generations has to be limited in order to ensure a reasonable processing time.
 Thus, different acceptable solutions can result from one or more optimization runs \citep{Holland1992b}.
-This is both a strength and a weakness of GAs: they are very good at exploring complex parameter spaces in order to identify the most promising areas, but they will not necessarily always find the best solution with the optimal values of all parameters \citep{Holland1992b}.
+This is both a strength and a weakness of GAs: they are very good at exploring complex parameter spaces in order to identify the most promising areas, but they will not necessarily always find the best solution with the optimal values for all parameters \citep{Holland1992b}.

-The optimizations were here performed based on the recommended GAs parametrization for AMs as described in \citet{Horton2016}.
-As the optimization is mostly sensitive to the mutation operator (that randomly changes some values in the parameters sets), parallel optimizations are considered with variants of this operator, according to \citet{Horton2016}:
+The optimizations here were performed based on the recommended GA parametrization for AMs as described in \citet{Horton2016}.
+As the optimization is mostly sensitive to the mutation operator (that randomly changes some values in the parameter sets), parallel optimizations are considered with variants of this operator, according to \citet{Horton2016}:

 \begin{itemize}

-\item 3x non-uniform mutation \citep{Michalewicz1996} with varying parameters,
+\item 3x non-uniform mutation \citep{Michalewicz1996} with varying parameters

-\item 1x multi-scale mutation \citep{Horton2016},
+\item 1x multi-scale mutation \citep{Horton2016}

-\item 2x chromosome of adaptive search radius \citep{Horton2016}
+\item 2x chromosome of adaptive search radius \citep{Horton2016}.

 \end{itemize}

-A population size of 500 individuals (i.e. parameter sets of the AM to be detailed hereunder) was considered, and the optimization was stopped when the best individual (with the highest CRPSS performance score) did not evolve for 20 generations (cycles of the optimization).
+A population size of 500 individuals (i.e. parameter sets of the AM to be detailed below) was considered, and the optimization was stopped when the best individual (with the highest CRPSS performance score) did not evolve for 20 generations (cycles of optimization).

-\section{Optimization of the circulation analogy}
+\section{Optimization of circulation analogy}

 \label{sec:optim_circul}

 The analogy of the atmospheric circulation was optimized for the ten subregions (Section \ref{sec:case_study}) independently.
-We started from the most simple AM, and increased the complexity in order to identify the degrees of freedom that are of particular interest.
+We started from the simplest AM, and increased the complexity in order to identify the degrees of freedom that are of particular interest.
 Thus, the tested parametrization evolved iteratively in complexity.
 The detailed results of the intermediate stages are not provided in this paper \citep[see][for the details]{Horton2012a}.

 The reference method for the analogy of the atmospheric circulation (2Z, Table \ref{table:params_R1}), based on Z500 and Z1000, was first considered.
-The optimizer had to choose simulatneously the number of analogues, both spatial windows with no overlapping constraint (i.e. they can differ from one pressure level to another), as well as the temporal windows (hours of observation of the geopotential), which cannot be achieved with the sequential calibration technique.
-The performance score (CRPSS) was slightly improved, with these limited degrees of freedom, in regards to the 2Z reference method calibrated with the sequential procedure.
+The optimizer had to choose simultaneously the number of analogues, both spatial windows with no overlapping constraint (i.e. they can differ from one pressure level to another), as well as the temporal windows (hours of observation of the geopotential), which cannot be achieved with the sequential calibration technique.
+The performance score (CRPSS) was slightly improved, with these limited degrees of freedom, relative to the 2Z reference method calibrated with the sequential procedure.
 Some tests showed that most of the gains were due to the non-overlapping spatial windows.
-It demonstrated that the optimizer was able to get relevant parameters for a simple method.
+This demonstrated that the optimizer was able to obtain relevant parameters for a simple method.